-Entities, state variables and scales

-There are three main entities in the model: DMOs, disaster sites and sandbag reserves.
+- 5 Purpose The purpose of the model is to analyze the performance of disaster management and understand how it is affected by change (e.g. demographic, climatic, or technological).
+The model is designed for both scientists and stakeholders, as an exploratory tool to understand the functioning of disaster management under change and as a discussion tool to illustrate these results to experts, address possible shortcomings and highlight options for improvement.
+Entities, state variables, and scales There are three main entities in the model: disaster management organizations (DMOs), disaster sites and sandbag - 10 reserves.
 We have selected the case of sandbag logistics as an exemplary task that is conceptually simple, yet crucial for the flood protection of a community.
 DMO agents represent a group of members or distinct units of a disaster management organization that can work independently and autonomously to perform certain tasks that are assigned to them.
-Each agent is characterized by certain properties, e.g., group size, and is associated with a transportation vehicle that is characterized by a given sandbag transportation capacity (ranging from small trucks to lowloaders).
-Disaster sites and sandbag reserves are stationary entities with which DMO agents interact, e.g., via filling and distributing sandbags.
-Space is explicitly included, the spatial setting of rivers, flood-prone areas and the street network are based on GIS data.
-Time is modeled in discrete intervals with one unit (tick) representing 1 min.
+Each agent is characterized by certain properties, e.g. group size, and is associated with a transportation vehicle that is characterized by a given sandbag transportation capacity (ranging from small trucks to low-loaders).
+Disaster sites and sandbag reserves are - 15 stationary entities with which DMO agents interact, e.g. via filling and distributing sandbags.
+Space is explicitly included, the spatial setting of rivers, flood prone areas and the street network are based on GIS data.
+Time is modelled in discrete intervals with one unit (tick) representing one minute.
 There is no fixed time horizon; a model run stops after all tasks are finished.
 A conceptual diagram of the model is shown in Fig. 1.
+Process overview and scheduling At the beginning of each simulation, each DMO agent is assigned a task.
+In the current model version, it is either to fill sandbags, transport sandbags - 20 or distribute sandbags.
+DMO agents will identify their nearest target site, which can either be a disaster site or a sandbag reserve (using the A search algorithm, Hart et al., 1968; Goldberg and Werneck, 2005), move there and perform the required tasks.
+Agents can switch between tasks when necessary, e.g. when more helpers are needed for either filling or distributing sandbags.
+The simulation stops when the required amount of sandbags is present and distributed at all disaster sites.
+A flow chart of the general sequence of model processes is displayed in Fig. 2.